adam0white/AI-Study-Companion/docs/epics.md

 **And** progress visualization is clear and understandable **And** I can see progress from different perspectives (by subject, by time, etc.)

-**Prerequisites:** Stories 1.8 (progress display), 3.3 (practice tracking), 2.1 (memory consolidation)
+**Prerequisites:** Stories 1.9 (progress display), 3.3 (practice tracking), 2.1 (memory consolidation)

 **Technical Notes:**
 - Aggregate progress data from multiple sources (sessions, practice, memory)
 - Calculate progress metrics across dimensions
 - Create visualizations (charts, graphs, progress bars)
 - Update progress display UI with real data
-- Architecture workflow will define exact progress calculation algorithms
+- See Architecture document: "API Contracts > Progress" section for ProgressData interface and metrics calculation

 ---